How much can I borrow?

 Because of this, it may be hard to get approval or a competitive loan package.

-How can you get approved?
+How can I get approved?

 The secret to getting a simple and cheap loan is to apply with a lender that is familiar with discretionary trust loans and will consider all aspects of your loan application.